orctom/was-maven-plugin/README.md

 ## Introduction
 Maven plugin to deploy a single war or ear to one or multi local or remote WebSphere Application Server (WAS) at a single build.
 Tested on WAS 8.5
-**NOTE: WebSphere Application Server installation required on host box!
+**Requires: WebSphere Application Server installation on host box!
 But no need to be configured, nor running.**

+**Requires: JDK 7 or later**

 ## How It Works
 These are the known popular ways that you can programmly have your war/ear deployed to a running WebSphere Application Server: